 This helped companies across the world to come together and develop mechanical ventilators to support existing and potential COVID-19 patients.
 Sphinx Worldbiz, an India-based engineering and IT Company with TimeTooth Technologies are to develop fully functional low-cost mechanical ventilators, the designs for which will be available on open source.
 The ventilators will be supplied to COVID-19 patients both in India and abroad as a philanthropic effort.
 A COVID-19 relief fundraiser has been initiated by TimeTooth Technologies to help support the cause.
 If you wish to support the fundraiser:

 International donors may visit here

 & Indian donors can visit here

-As it is known that COVID-19 can only be spread through social gathering, AI in this matter becomes handy.
-Several countries are making their security personnel to use a gun-like device, placed on the forehead at a public place to know if someone is at risk.
+As it is known that COVID-19 can only be spread through social gatherings, AI in this matter becomes handy.
+Several countries are making their security personnel use a gun-like device, placed on the forehead at a public place to know if someone is at risk.
 The AI-powered non-contact sensor system can scan multiple people at a time with COVID-19 symptoms.
-Beijing’s Qinghe Railway Station uses Badu’s AI-backed scanner that scans 200 people per minute and notifies people with temperature more than normal.
+Beijing’s Qinghe Railway Station uses Badu’s AI-backed scanner that scans 200 people per minute and notifies people with temperatures more than normal.